 By portraying a life that you want for yourself, the speakers appeal to your emotions.
 The common real estate portfolio will be dressed up in a professional suit, being well-spoken, and being a person of power.

-Being in this “professional” presence will encourage you to think that the speaker has everything you want in life, and they use this to play with your emotions, appeal to your emotions, and can make you stop thinking logically.
+Being in this “professional” presence will encourage you to think that the speaker has everything you want in life.
+They use this to play with your emotions, appeal to your emotions, and can make you stop thinking logically.
 Instead, the speaker starts making you think emotionally, and this is when you fall for the trap.

 Ethos, Appeal to Ethics